This is a guide covering everything you need to know about fill light and how it plays its part in the three-point lighting setup.

 An image that only has key light with little backlight and no fill light will result in a rather flat image.

-It’s not really flattering when taking images with this setup, it looks amateurish but still fine to a certain extent.
+It’s not really flattering when taking images with this setup, it looks amateurish but is still fine to a certain extent.

 Watch this video by PJ Pantellis to see a visual example: